ASP.NET MVC Life Cycle

 On the other hand, if it found a matching URL Pattern in the Route table, then it selects the HTTP Handler (a handler which implements the IHttpHandler interface) which is associated with that Route and then forward that request to the corresponding handler.

 The Routeing Module is also responsible for creating the RequestContext object.
 And also responsible for passing that RequestContext object to the corresponding Handler.
-The default handler used in ASP.NET MVC application is MvcHandler.
+The default handler used by an ASP.NET MVC application is MvcHandler.
 But if you want then you can change this default handler that we will discuss in our upcoming articles.

 MvcHandler in ASP.NET MVC Life Cycle: